Alice Thomas Ellis: Life

 Her Home Life column in The Spectator was republished in four volumes.
 All her work was livened by a dry, dark sense of humour.
 As she put it, "There is no reciprocity.
 Men love women.
 Women love children.
 Children love hamsters.
 Hamsters don't love anyone".

-As a conservative Roman Catholic, Ellis disliked the Second Vatican Council changes in church practices.
+As a traditionalist Catholic, Ellis disliked the Second Vatican Council changes in church practices.
 In one book, she described them as "tide of sewage" and "Protestantized happy-clappy stuff."
 She was a sharp critic of what she saw as abuses of liturgy and practice that watered down the faith.
 She claimed that since the change from the Tridentine Mass, she could barely bring herself to attend church on Sundays.
 Though her fiction often seems feminist, with women usually the leads, she opposed what she viewed as radical feminist activism in the Church.
 As a regular columnist of the Catholic Herald newspaper, Ellis in 1996 criticised Derek Worlock, the former Archbishop of Liverpool, shortly after his death, accusing him of responsibility for a strong fall in church attendance in the previous decade.
-Infuriated by her comments, Cardinal Hume pressed the Catholic Herald to restrict her columns to cookery.
+Infuriated by her comments, Cardinal Basil Hume pressed the Catholic Herald to restrict her columns to cookery.

 In 1995, Ellis's husband died, after which she moved from London to their farmhouse in Powys, Wales.
 She became a Fellow of the Royal Society of Literature in 1999.
-She was treated for lung cancer in 2003 and died of it on 8 March 2005, at the age of 72.
+She was treated for lung cancer in 2003 and died of the disease two years later, on 8 March 2005.
+She was 72 years old.